Claim Check-Worthiness Detection: How Well do LLMs Grasp Annotation Guidelines?: Limitations

 \section{Limitations}

-\paragraph{Datasets.} In our experiments, we do not use datasets created by fact-checking organizations.
+\paragraph{Datasets.} Our experiments do not use datasets created by fact-checking organizations.
 While the datasets were created specifically for the tasks of CD and CW, and most were annotated by experts, the datasets were constructed for research purposes.
 To most accurately evaluate the potential of using our approach in fact-checking organizations, a dataset annotated according to official factuality or check-worthiness criteria with appropriate annotation guidelines should be used.

-\paragraph{Models.} Due to hardware constraints, no open-source LLMs of a larger size were used in our experiments.
-We acknowledge the importance of relying on open-source models in the research community, and the lack of insight that results from disregarding larger open-source models.
+\paragraph{Models.} Due to hardware constraints, no open-source LLMs greater than 8B parameters were used in our experiments.
+We acknowledge the importance of relying on open-source models in the research community and the lack of insight that results from disregarding larger open-source models.
 Using closed-source models has the additional caveat of possible leakage of the dataset, which is a growing concern in the community \citep{balloccu-etal-2024-leak}.
 We also note that the outstanding results on the ClaimBuster dataset (CB) could be due to data leakage, considering the dataset was published several years ago and has a wide reach in the research of automatic fact-checking.

 \paragraph{Languages.} In this work, we only do experiments on datasets in English.
 This is for two reasons: (1) the necessity to understand the annotation guidelines to draft prompts using them and (2) the lack of datasets in other languages.
 However, we acknowledge that disinformation is a global problem and that tackling it requires working with multiple languages.